-Stable configurations satisfy $\Psi\ge0$, and the TOV configuration (where the NS mass peaks on a given mass-radius sequence) corresponds to $\Psi=0$, or $ {\d M_{\rm{NS}}}/{\d\varepsilon_{\rm c}}=0$.
-Requiring $s_{\rm c}^2\le1$ at the TOV point yields $\x\lesssim0.374$.
-This reflects the strong nonlinear behavior of $s_{\rm c}^2$ at high density, which significantly lowers the physical limit on the EOS-parameter $\phi=P/\varepsilon$ compared with the naive causal bound from SR. Since our purpose is to refine the upper bound on $\x$, we focus on TOV configurations and set $\Psi=0$, which gives
+Stable configurations satisfy $\Psi\ge0$, and the maximum-mass configuration (where the NS mass peaks on a given mass-radius sequence) corresponds to $\Psi=0$, or $ {\d M_{\rm{NS}}}/{\d\varepsilon_{\rm c}}=0$.
+Requiring $s_{\rm c}^2\le1$ at the maximum-mass point yields $\x\lesssim0.374$.
+This reflects the strong nonlinear behavior of $s_{\rm c}^2$ at high density, which significantly lowers the physical limit on the EOS-parameter $\phi=P/\varepsilon$ compared with the naive causal bound from SR. Since our purpose is to refine the upper bound on $\x$, we focus on the maximum-mass configurations with $\Psi=0$.

 For the ease of our later discussion, we rewrite below several relations.
 Using the general NS mass scaling relation,